|Dave O'Brien and Dorothy Short in "Captain Midnight."|

 |Dorothy Short in "Reefer Madness"|

-O'Brien directs with panache.
-Watch as he has to fix a curtain rod - "All he has to do is put ONE NAIL HERE (huge arrow pointing to the spot)" - and see what happens.
-You know what happens.
-It's as inevitable as the sunrise and sunset.
-But it is hilarious anyway.
+Watch as Dave has to fix a curtain rod - "All he has to do is put ONE NAIL HERE (a huge arrow pointing to the spot)" - and see what happens.
+You know what will happen - but it so well done that it is hilarious anyway.
+The outcome is as inevitable as the sunrise and sunset.
+But it is a riot anyway.